Tasmania’s most famous peak sets the scene for a range of towering mountain experiences.

 - Set out on the multi-day Overland Track, one of Australia’s premier hikes.

 - Catch a dinner hour with a difference at Devils @ Cradle.

 - Enter the Cradle underworld on a canyoning tour.

 Cradle Mountain Visitor Centre is a 1hr 45min drive (140km) west of Launceston, and a 4hr drive (300km) north-west of Hobart.
 National-park shuttle buses run between the visitor centre and Dove Lake (8am-6pm in October-March, 9am-5pm in April-September), with private vehicles not permitted on the road during these times.
-Shuttle bus tickets are included in your parks pass.
+Shuttle bus tickets are $15 return for adults, and free for children.

 Things to do